tashk85/rails-assessment/README.md

 #### 3. Describe the project will you be conducting and how. your App will address the needs.

 Our project will be a 2 way marketplace that allows users to sign up either as Designers or Printers, and connect with eachother to perform printing jobs for an agreed upon price.
-This provides an easy-to-use platform for one group*to find the other, and complete the task required.
+This provides an easy-to-use platform for one group to find the other, and complete the task required.

 #### *.
 Describe the network infrastructure the App may be based on.

 This application will be

 #### *.
 Identify and describe the software to be used in your App.
-The application will be built in Ruby on Rails,
+The application will be built in Ruby on Rails, which utilizes the Ruby programming language and combines this functionality with HTML, CSS and other languages, as well as providing software functionality for managing an application on the web (such as database management).

+The software (including default Rails code) utilizes Object Oriented Programming (OOP), where classes and objects are used to create and manage data within the flow of the program.
+Methods are defined in the controllers, and are used to manipulate data found in the Models, then display this data to the views.

 #### 6. Identify the database to be used in your App and provide a justification for your choice.
+This application will be using the PostgresQL database as it is compatible with the other elements of our tech stack such as Heroku and Dbeaver.
+It is also widely supported in the community and thus has many resources available for it.
 #### 7. Identify and describe the production database setup (i.e. postgres instance).

+The application runs on PostgresQL, and consists of a series of tables for the models in the app (described further below).
+This PostgresQL instance then interfaces with Heroku, to create a database on the Heroku server that can be publicly accessed.

+Modifications can be made to the deployed database by running heroku commands from the Terminal (such as heroku run rake db:seed) in a similar way that they are run locally.
 #### 8. Describe the architecture of your App.

-This is a rails application which employs the MVC architecture:
+This is a rails application which employs the MVC (Model, View, Controller) architecture:

 The Models maintain the data that is being used in the program and provide links between different data tables.
 We use the following models in our program:
 * User (contains all the users that sign up for the application)